Linuxfabrik/monitoring-plugins/check-plugins/librenms-validate/README.md

 * **Requires a sudo rule.** LibreNMS refuses to validate itself as `root`, and it reports a failure when any user other than its own runs the validation.
 The check therefore runs the validation as the LibreNMS system user (`--user`, default `librenms`).
 Ship the `LF_LIBRENMS_VALIDATE` block from the [sudoers files](https://github.com/Linuxfabrik/monitoring-plugins/tree/main/assets/sudoers) for this to work.
 The check itself never runs as root.
 * **The sudo rule lists its commands with their exact arguments.** That is deliberate: a wildcard would hand the LibreNMS account a PHP interpreter with free arguments.
 An installation somewhere other than `/opt/librenms`, or a PHP binary somewhere other than `/usr/bin/php`, therefore has to be set on both sides: `--path` and `--php-path` on the check, and the same two paths in the sudoers file.
 Without a matching rule `sudo` asks for a password and the check reports UNKNOWN.
 * **`--group=mail` sends a real e-mail.** LibreNMS tests its mail transport by delivering a message to the configured alerting address.
 On a check that runs hourly that is an hourly e-mail.
 Only request this group deliberately.
+Where the mail transport is not enabled in LibreNMS at all, the group reports nothing whatsoever and the check stays green without having tested anything.
 * **`--group=rrdcheck` reads every RRD file.** On a grown installation that is a six-figure number of files and a runtime of minutes.
 Raise `--timeout` and the command timeout in the service definition before requesting it, and keep the check interval long.
 * **`--timeout` applies per validation run, not to the check as a whole.** The default run plus all three optional groups are four runs, so the worst case is four times `--timeout`, well past the 90 seconds the shipped service template allows the command.
 Raise both when requesting optional groups.
 * **On a containerised LibreNMS the `dependencies` and `updates` groups report as if it were a package installation.** Their findings are not actionable there, because the container image is what decides both.
 Drop them with `--ignore`, or restrict the check to the groups that do apply with `--group`.